 Amberen works differently than hormone replacement therapy (HRT).
 Instead of replacing hormones, this supplement is touted to support the body as it makes its own hormones again.
-This in turn is said to ease symptoms of menopause. the product website is very specific that Ambern is not hormone replacement therapy.
+This, in turn, is said to ease symptoms of menopause. the product website is very specific that Amberen is not hormone replacement therapy.

 Unlike other menopause supplements that may contain bioidentical hormones or soy, Amberen does not have these ingredients.

-Let's now look at the ingredients in Ambern and the menopause research on those ingredients and after that a look at the research on Amberen itself.
+Let's now look at the ingredients in Amberen and the menopause research on those ingredients and after that a look at the research on Amberen itself.

 From the product website we learn this supplement is touted to help menopausal and premenopausal women in the following areas: